 Consolidated debt to total consolidated market capitalization ratio, defined as total consolidated debt as a percentage of the value of our outstanding equity securities plus our total consolidated debt, is a measure of leverage commonly used by analysts in the REIT sector.
 Our total consolidated market capitalization was approximately \$27.5 billion at September 30, 2012.
-Our total consolidated market capitalization was calculated using Boston Properties, Inc.'s September 30, 2012 closing stock price of \$110.61 per common share and the following: (1) 167,357,678 outstanding common units of limited partnership interest (including 150,856,237 shares held by Boston Properties, Inc.), (2) an aggregate of 1,307,083 common units issuable upon conversion of all outstanding Series Two Preferred Units of partnership interest, (3) an aggregate of 1,600,324 common units issuable upon conversion of all outstanding LTIP Units, assuming all conditions have been met for the conversion of the LTIP Units, (4) 1,221,527 Series Four Preferred Units of partnership interest multiplied by the fixed liquidation preference of \$50 per unit and (5) our consolidated debt totaling approximately \$8.7 billion.
+Our total consolidated market capitalization was calculated using the September 30, 2012 closing stock price of \$110.61 per common share and the following: (1) 150,856,237 shares of our common stock, (2) 16,501,441 outstanding common units of partnership interest in our Operating Partnership (excluding common units held by us), (3) an aggregate of 1,307,083 common units issuable upon conversion of all outstanding Series Two Preferred Units of partnership interest in our Operating Partnership, (4) an aggregate of 1,600,324 common units issuable upon conversion of all outstanding LTIP Units, assuming all conditions have been met for the conversion of the LTIP Units, (5) 1,221,527 Series Four Preferred Units of partnership interest in our Operating Partnership multiplied by the fixed liquidation preference of \$50 per unit and (6) our consolidated debt totaling approximately \$8.7 billion.
 The calculation of total consolidated market capitalization does not include 400,000 2011 OPP Units and 400,000 2012 OPP Units because, unlike other LTIP Units, they are not earned until certain return thresholds are achieved.
 Our total consolidated debt, which excludes debt collateralized by our unconsolidated joint ventures, at September 30, 2012, represented approximately 31.41% of our total consolidated market capitalization.
-This percentage will fluctuate with changes in the market value of Boston Properties, Inc.'s common stock and does not necessarily reflect our capacity to incur additional debt to finance our activities or our ability to manage our existing debt obligations.
-However, for a company like ours, whose assets are primarily income-producing real estate, the consolidated debt to total consolidated market capitalizat
+This percentage will fluctuate with changes in the market value of our common stock and does not necessarily reflect our capacity to incur additional debt to finance our activities or our ability to manage our existing debt obligations.
+However, for a company like ours, whose assets are primarily income-producing real estate, the consolidated debt to total consolidated market capitalization ratio may provide investors with an alternate indication of leverage, so long as it is evaluated along with other financial ratios and the various components of our

-For a discussion of our unconsolidated joint venture indebtedness, see "Liquidity and Capital Resources-Capitalization-Off-Balance Sheet Arrangements - Joint Venture Indebtedness" within "Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations."
+For a discussion of our unconsolidated joint venture indebtedness, see "Liquidity and Capital Resources-Capitalization-Off-Balance Sheet Arrangements-Joint Venture Indebtedness" within "Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations."